AgentMC/Sao19/Translate/Ru/Part9.md

 For two hours they continued the search running down from floor to floor occasionally showing the coat of arms plate every time guards seen them.

-Finally, at the third basement floor, which was the lowest level of Obsidia castle and contained a large storehouse, Кирито closed the eyelids standing at the center of the passage crossing — and slowly shook his head.
+Finally, at the third basement floor, which was the lowest level of Обсидия castle and contained a large storehouse, Кирито closed the eyelids standing at the center of the passage crossing — and slowly shook his head.

 "No, they are not here either."